A blood sample taken from a vein in your arm.

 What does vitamin D have to do with PTH?

 If you do not have enough vitamin D, your body will not be able to absorb calcium properly.
-Vitamin D regulates the intestinal absorption of calcium, while PTH regulates the activation of vitamin D. Too much and too little vitamin D can imbalance calcium metabolism.
+Vitamin D regulates the intestinal absorption of calcium, while PTH regulates the activation of vitamin D. Too much or too little vitamin D can cause an imbalance in calcium metabolism.